 The first mile is easy.
 It’s a mostly flat walk through desert scenery.

 Mile 2 was my favorite mile of the entire loop.
-It’s a steep drop down into the canyon.
-The trail is steep, with lots of switchbacks.
+As you drop down into the canyon, the trail is steep, with lots of switchbacks.
 But the views along the way are incredible.
 This would be a very tough climb if you hike the Syncline Loop in the opposite direction.

 A look back up the trail to the rim.